alexeibex/alexeibex.github.io/Contracts.md

 #### Restatement Second § 90: Promise Reasonably Inducing Action or Forbearance
-1. “A promise which the promisor should reasonably expect to induce action or forbearance on the part of the promisee or a third person and which does induce such action or forbearance is binding if injustice can be avoided only by enforcement of the promise.
+1. “A promise which **the promisor should reasonably expect** *to induce action or forbearance* on the part of the promisee or a third person and which does induce such action or forbearance is binding **if injustice can be avoided only by enforcement of the promise**.
 The remedy granted for breach may be limited as justice requires.”

 - Under classical contract law, only a bargain was consideration.
 Donative promises were not enforceable, even if the promisee relied on the promise. *Kirksey*.